Submit a Review & Earn an Amazon Gift Card

 Moreno et al (2012) Identification of three residues essential for 5-hydroxytryptamine 2A-metabotropic glutamate 2 (5-HT2A·mGlu2) receptor heteromerization and its psychoactive behavioral function.
 J Biol Chem 287 44301 PMID: 23129762

 Do you know of a great paper that uses L-Glutamic acid from Tocris?
-If so please let us know.
+Please let us know.

 Recognition memory enables us to make judgements about whether or not we have encountered a particular stimulus before.
 This poster outlines the cellular mechanisms underlying recognition memory and its links to long-term depression, as well as the use of pharmacological intervention to assess the role of neurotransmitters in recognition memory.